ADirin/DataBase_Solution/Week 3/Inclass_Assignment/Concurrency.md

 ## Deliverables:
 - SQL scripts for implementing each technique.
 - SQL code to create and query the view.
+- Create a PDF file and submit the file in designated folder in Moodle

 ---